 Available at: Amazon

-I can’t get a UV filter working with this auto lens cap but it may work if you can find an ultra-slim UV filter.
-I’m In Japan and I can’t get access to a lot of filters out here to try out.
+I can’t get a UV filter to work with this auto lens cap, but it may work if you can find an ultra-slim UV filter.
+I’m in Japan, and I can’t get access to many filters to try out here.

-I’ve decided not to use a UV filter with my Panasonic LX100 II because I feel like the Auto Lens Cap protects the lens well enough when it’s not in use and I don’t feel it’s necessary when the camera is in use.
-The reason I use UV filters on a lot of my other lenses and cameras is to protect them because I don’t usually put the lens cap on immediately after each camera use.
-With the Panasonic LX100 and LX100 II, the lens retracts and is protected by the auto lens cap automatically.
+I’ve decided not to use a UV filter with my Panasonic LX100 II because I feel like the Auto Lens Cap protects the lens well enough when it’s not in use, and I don’t feel it’s necessary when the camera is in use.
+I use UV filters on many of my other lenses and cameras to protect them because I don’t usually put the lens cap on immediately after each camera use.
+With the Panasonic LX100 and LX100 II, the lens retracts and is automatically protected by the auto lens cap.

 JJC Auto Lens Hood